 There’s no better way to see your first day off than on a boat!
 Take a two-hour catamaran trip along the coast of Waikiki to see the city and Diamond Head from a very unique perspective.

-From the deck of the boat, you’ll get stunning coastal views of Oahu and see the amber glimmer of the sun as it sets over the city’s landmarks.
+From the deck of the boat, you’ll get sweeping coastal views of Oahu and see the amber glimmer of the sun as it sets over the city’s landmarks.

 While you’re enjoying the views, you’ll get to enjoy a great selection of drinks to toast the perfect trip.
 The best part?
 The drinks are unlimited (even the alcoholic ones)!